 As he usually appears in balloon form during the Macy’s Parade, Spider-Man already has a connection to Thanksgiving.
 But if you need more, Sam Raimi’s 2002 superhero flick features a Thanksgiving dinner scene where the friendly neighborhood wall crawler’s nemesis, Norman Osborn, stops by only for Aunt May to chide him for digging in too early.

-Novels, short stories, and TV shows, those are all fodder for film adaptations.
+Novels, short stories, and TV shows are all fodder for film adaptations.
 But you don’t often hear about songs being translated to the big screen.
 Arthur Penn’s 1969 Alice’s Restaurant is an exception.
 Taken from star Arlo Guthrie’s narrative folk song, the film tells the tale of a Thanksgiving day dump run gone awry.

 Grumpy Old Men